David E Graham

 Microbial Ecology & Physiology Group Leader

-Next Generation Ecosystem Experiments in the Arctic, (DOE-BER TES Program) Co-Investigator
+Next Generation Ecosystem Experiments in the Arctic, (DOE-Biological and Environmental Research TES Program) Co-Investigator

 - Soltanian MR, Amooie MA, Cole DR, Graham DE, Hosseini SA, Hovorka S, Pfiffner SM, Phelps TJ, Moortgat J. 2016.
 Simulating the Cranfield geological carbon sequestration project with high-resolution static models and an accurate equation of state.
 Int.
 J. Greenh.
 Gas Con.
 54, Part 1:282-296.

 - Tang, G. et al. 2016.
 Biogeochemical modeling of CO2 and CH4 production in anoxic Arctic soil microcosms.
 Biogeosciences.
 13:5021-5041.